Annual Security Reports

 Title IX Coordinator

 If a crime survivor/victim or witness chooses not to file a police report or to pursue action against the perpetrator within the college process, they may still consider making a confidential report.
-In certain circumstances, the victim may request that the Title IX Coordinator, Laura Smith or a designee file a report of the details of the incident without revealing the victim’s identity.
-The purpose of a confidential report is to comply with the wishes of the victim/survivor to keep the matter and/or their identity confidential, while allowing Title IX Coordinator, Laura Smith and/or other officials to take action to protect the future safety of the crime survivor/victim and others.
-With this information, Title IX Coordinator, Laura Smith can potentially determine a pattern of crime and alert the campus community to potential threat or danger.
+In certain circumstances, the victim may request that the Title IX Coordinator, Kym Duell Smith or a designee file a report of the details of the incident without revealing the victim’s identity.
+The purpose of a confidential report is to comply with the wishes of the victim/survivor to keep the matter and/or their identity confidential, while allowing Title IX Coordinator and/or other officials to take action to protect the future safety of the crime survivor/victim and others.
+With this information, the Title IX Coordinator can potentially determine a pattern of crime and alert the campus community to potential threat or danger.
 Reports filed in this manner are counted and disclosed in the annual crime statistics.
-Title IX Coordinator, Laura Smith will review confidentiality options with the reporting party prior to taking the report.
+The Title IX Coordinator will review confidentiality options with the reporting party prior to taking the report.

-JEFFERSON does not have professional nor pastoral counselors available on campus.
-Students are provided referral information through the JEFFERSON Counseling office.
-Referral counselors work closely with Louisville Metro Office for Women and the Center for Women and Families to assist any campus Community member in need.
+Jefferson has a partnership with the Center for Behavioral Health at Spalding University to provide counseling services on campus.
+Students are provided referral information through the Jefferson’s Office of Student Affairs.
+Counselors work closely with Louisville Metro Office for Women and the Center for Women and Families to assist any campus Community member in need.

 JEFFERSON suggests the following off-campus resources for counseling: